antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Formats a dictionary of evaluation outputs into a neatly structured Markdown string.
+- Formats evaluation result dictionaries into a Markdown string with clear headings and content.

 #### Process Flow
 1. Iterates over each key-value pair.
-2. Prepends headings and organizes the content into Markdown.
+2. Prepends a heading format and combines the output into a single Markdown string.

 #### Inputs and Outputs
 - **Inputs**:
-  - `evaluation_results`: Dictionary of evaluation details.
+  - `evaluation_results`: Dictionary of evaluation data.
 - **Outputs**:
   - A Markdown-formatted string.

 ---